artemmavrin/git-venv-prompt/README.rst

 The prompt can be read as follows:

+* The username and host are displayed in violet
 * The current directory name is displayed in blue
 * If the current directory is part of a Git repository, the prompt will show